-Proposed Bylaws Amendment
+Proposed Bylaws Amendment (Revised 5/27/2020)

 Section 3.7 Meetings of the Corporate Members.

-Corporate Members shall meet at least annually on a date and at a place to be established by the Board (“Annual Meeting”).
+Corporate Members shall meet at least annually on a date to be established by the Board (“Annual Meeting”).
 Except for appointed Directors, the representatives of the Corporate Members shall confirm the members of the Board at the Annual Meeting, and conduct such other business as may be properly brought before them.

 Special meetings of the Corporate Members may be called by the Board.